 Because playout schedulers adjust the playout time of speech frames, we measured those adjustments as well.
-We consider one adjustment within a 8 s sample and distinguish between adjustments during voice activity (Fig. 5a) and silence (Fig. 5b).
+We consider one adjustment within a 8s sample and distinguish between adjustments during voice activity (Fig. 6c) and silence (Fig. 6b).
 A positive adjustment extends the degraded sample.
 The resulting gap is concealed by the decoder's concealment algorithm.
 A negative adjustment shortens the degraded sample.
-As a comparison we also measured the impairment caused by a loss burst which has the same length as the positive adjustment's gap.
-During silence PESQ does not consider adjustments to up to one second as harmful.
+As a comparison, we also measured the impairment caused by a loss burst that has the same length as the positive adjustment's gap (Fig. 6a).
+During silence, PESQ does not consider adjustments to up to one second as harmful.
 Adjustments during voice activity decrease the speech quality and increase the impairment.

-5 First Example: Limited Bandwidth
+5. First Example: Limited Bandwidth

-In the this example we apply our quality model to the problem of adapting a VoIP flow to limited available bandwidth.
+In this example, we apply our quality model to the problem of adapting a VoIP flow to a channel with limited available bandwidth that is described by a maximal data rate.
 To our best knowledge the problem of how to adapt both coding rate and packet rate to limited bandwidth has never been studied in published literature.
-Our parameterized quality model allow us to analyse this question.
+Our parameterized quality model allows us to analyse this question.
 We assume that the capacity of a connection remains constant and is known.
 The transmission delay of a packet is given and remains constant for each packet.
 The question to answer is how to choose the optimal coding rate and packetization under these circumstances.
-We discuss this issue on a circuit switched link and a packet-switched, Ethernet-like link.
+We discuss this issue on a circuit-switched link and a packet-switched, Ethernet-like link.